br3ndonland/R-guide/R-guide.md

 ### R Markdown

-  - **R Markdown is a document creation package based on Markdown, a syntax for easy generation of HTML files.**
+  - **R Markdown is a document creation package based on Markdown, a syntax for easy generation of HTML files, and Pandoc, a document output and conversion system.**
   - Markdown resources
       - I have provided a guide to Markdown syntax on [GitHub](https://github.com/br3ndonland/udacity-google/blob/master/markdown-guide.md).